Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 ## PageTemplates
 - Create a new template ✅
-- Delete a template ✅
+- Delete a template ❌
+  - Before deleting a template, check if any pages implement it ❌
+  - Perform the deletion action ✅
 - Archive a template ✅
 - Change status from Archived to Public ✅
 - Create a custom template from a page ✅